MicrosoftDocs/azure-reference-other/stream-analytics-docs/max-azure-stream-analytics.md

 MAX can also be used with NVARCHAR(MAX) with the following behavior:

-- if the column was not explicitly cast to NVARCHAR(MAX), then MAX will try to implicitly cast it to FLOAT.
+- If the column was not explicitly cast to NVARCHAR(MAX), then MAX will try to implicitly cast it to FLOAT.
 Type mismatches will result in errors.
-- if the column was explicitly cast to NVARCHAR(MAX) by using [CAST](cast-azure-stream-analytics.md) or [TRY_CAST](try-cast-azure-stream-analytics.md), then the maximal string value will be returned.
+- If the column was explicitly cast to NVARCHAR(MAX) by using [CAST](cast-azure-stream-analytics.md) or [TRY_CAST](try-cast-azure-stream-analytics.md), then the maximal string value will be returned.

 **OVER ([\<PARTITION BY clause> \<LIMIT DURATION clause> [\<WHEN clause>]]**